vmware-samples/sddc-import-export-for-vmware-cloud-on-aws/README.md

 ### 1.4.6.
 Export vCenter

 To export your vCenter server folder structure, set the export_vcenter_folders flag in config.ini to True.
+To export your vCenter server Tag Categories, set the export_vcenter_catagories flag in config.ini to True.
+To export your vCenter server Tags, set the export_vcenter_tags flag in config.ini to True.
 Then run the export command:

 ```
 python3 sddc_import_export.py -o export-vcenter